 The stone pattern on the building roofs matches the pattern of the Cardboard Heroes Dungeon Floors.
 This is not a coincidence.
 Have fun!

 Send Us a Picture!

-If you have an amazing castle layout, or a great new floor plan, send us a picture!
+If you have an amazing castle layout, or a great new floor plan, send us a picture at webmaster@sjgames.com!
 We'll post the best ones on our web pages.